-Eat the food: it can be surprising to include food in the list of the best activities, but Volcano Bay-inspired dishes are not the trademark of amusement parks.
+Enjoy the food: it can be surprising to include food in the list of the best activities, but the Volcano Bay™- inspired dishes are amazing!
 This unique menu includes more than 60 delicious dishes, such as coconut chicken curry, Hawaiian ribs, poke bowl, barbecued beef burgers, and more.

-The Taniwha tube is perfect for 5-year-olds and the queue is usually very shorter.
-Wave Pool is often a winner & they have free life jackets.
+The Taniwha tube is perfect for 5-year-olds and the queue is usually shorter.
+Wave Pool is often a favorite and they have free-to-use life jackets.

 Fearless River is good even if you keep a tube with your children so they can swim together.
 The winding Kopiko Wai River is perfect for children who love to travel alone or for those who love lazy rivers.
 Your five-year-old will learn how to swim and touch the floor of the Kopiko Wai.